Sustainability

 In light of this mission, the Group strives to comprehensively and effectively assess, evaluate, and manage the various risks that could threaten the realization of its mission.
 By doing so, the Group adopts an organizational and systematic approach to risk management that leverages its Groupwide management capabilities.

-Specifically, the Group has in place a Total Risk Management (TRM) system targeting both strategic risks which relate to such factors as the formulation of management strategies and plans, the implementation of strategic actions, and the determination of individual investment projects and operational risks, which involve various adverse events that can negatively affect the Group's operations, in order to address the various risks that impact the sustainable growth of the Group.
+Specifically, the Group has in place a TRM system targeting both strategic risks which relate to such factors as the formulation of management strategies and plans, the implementation of strategic actions, and the determination of individual investment projects and operational risks, which involve various adverse events that can negatively affect the Group's operations, in order to address the various risks that impact the sustainable growth of the Group.

 At the same time, the Board of Directors formulates systems for managing important risks and ensuring business continuity.
 Also, the statutory auditors conduct audits to check whether the Board of Directors is appropriately handling policy decisions, overseeing, and monitoring with regard to TRM.

 The CEO is in charge of assessing strategic risks and provides this assessment as valuable information to the decision-making process of the Board of Directors and other bodies.
-The Chief Social Responsibility Officer (CSRO) is in charge of overall Groupwide operational risks, including risks facing overseas Group companies, and works on a cross-organizational level to ascertain and confirm the status of risk management in each business group and at each Group company as well as to formulate consistent response policies.
+The Chief Sustainability Officer (CSO) is in charge of overall Groupwide operational risks, including risks facing overseas Group companies, and works on a cross-organizational level to ascertain and confirm the status of risk management in each business unit and at each Group company.
+Additionally, the CSO promotes measures toward risks that require a consistent response policy across the entire Group.

 Responding to risks related to the COVID-19 pandemic

-The pandemic's impact on the global economy has had a major effect on our performance in the Materials Business Field, for which automotive and aircraft applications serve as the main market.
-In particular, demand for carbon fibers for aircraft remains sluggish, although a recovery trend is starting to emerge.
+The COVID-19 pandemic's impact on the global economy has had a major effect on our performance in the Materials Business Field, for which automotive and aircraft applications serve as the main market.
+In particular, there was a significantly delayed recovery in demand for carbon fibers for aircraft.

 As part of our efforts to address this issue, we are working to enhance production and operational efficiency by expanding into other applications for which demand is robust.
 We are also striving to increase profitability by improving our sales mix.

-Furthermore, while rigorously monitoring profitability, we are promoting development geared toward the acquisition of large-scale programs for carbon fiber intermediate materials for aircraft for which demand is expected to recover over the medium to long term.
+Furthermore, we are promoting development geared toward the acquisition of large-scale programs for carbon fiber intermediate materials for aircraft for which demand is expected to recover over the medium to long term, and engaging in ongoing efforts to rigorously monitor profitability.
+As a result of such efforts, demand for aircraft has recovered and profitability has improved.

-In regard to the lockdowns and other policies in China following the country's zero-COVID policy, we are closely monitoring the impact on supply chains and the suspension of operations at our manufacturing facilities and those of our customers.
+In regard to the lockdowns and other policies in China following the country's zero-COVID policy, which commenced at the end of March 2022, we closely monitored the impact on supply chains disruptions and the suspension of operations at our manufacturing facilities and those of our customers that have resulted from this policy, as well as the situation concerning sluggish demand since the policy's implementation.

 Response to Geopolitical Risks

-With regard to the Russian invasion of Ukraine in February 2022, we have set up an emergency response structure under which we have been providing humanitarian aid.
-We have also been carrying out appropriate measures to respond to the risks brought about by this invasion after analyzing and evaluating its direct and indirect impacts on our operations.
+With regard to rising geopolitical risks around the world, including the invasion of Ukraine and the circumstances surrounding North Korea and Taiwan, we have set up a Groupwide emergency response structure and emergency evacuation program, and have been providing humanitarian aid.
+We have also been carrying out appropriate measures to respond to the risks brought about by this invasion after analyzing and evaluating their direct and indirect impacts on our operations.

 Risk Recognition